bugman-dev/route-engine/README.md

 1. FastAPI service wrapping `generate_routes`
 2. Wall-clock ETAs from a configured departure time
+3. Document and support a local/private OSRM setup for production use
-3. Richer constraints (time windows, skills, etc.) as needed
+4. Richer constraints (time windows, skills, etc.) as needed